Visa requirements for Norwegian citizens

 Visa requirements for Norwegian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Norway.

-Norwegian citizens had visa-free or visa on arrival access to 185 countries and territories, ranking the Norwegian passport 7th overall in terms of travel freedom (tied with the Czech Republic, Greece, Malta, the United Kingdom and the United States) according to the Henley Passport Index.
+As of January 2025, Norwegian citizens had visa-free or visa on arrival access to 188 countries and territories, ranking the Norwegian passport 4th, tied with passports from Denmark, Ireland, Luxembourg, Netherlands and Sweden in the world according to the Henley Passport Index.

 As a member state of the European Free Trade Association (EFTA), Norwegian citizens enjoy freedom of movement to live and work in other EFTA countries in accordance with the EFTA convention.
 Moreover, by virtue of Norway's membership of the European Economic Area (EEA), Norwegian citizens also enjoy freedom of movement within all EEA member states.
-The Citizens’ Rights Directive defines the right of free movement for citizens of the EEA, and all EFTA and EU citizens are not only visa-exempt but are legally entitled to enter and reside in each other's countries.
+The Citizens' Rights Directive defines the right of free movement for citizens of the EEA, and all EFTA and EU citizens are not only visa-exempt but are legally entitled to enter and reside in each other's countries.

 In order to travel to another country, a Norwegian citizen requires a passport, except within the Nordic Passport Union, where no identity card is formally required.
 However, an identity card such as a Norwegian driving licence is useful.
 A passport is also not required for holders of the Norwegian national identity card for travel to EU or EFTA countries, as well as certain other countries.